 What led you to the field of pharmacy?

 Both of my parents are community pharmacists, so I grew up around the pharmacy profession.
 I started working in the pharmacy that my Dad managed when I was a teenager by cleaning the shelves and mopping the floors.
-I then moved into the role of a cashier, followed by pharmacy technician, and then pharmacy intern once I started pharmacy school.
+I then moved into the role of a cashier, followed by a pharmacy technician, and then a pharmacy intern once I started pharmacy school.
 I was always interested in health-related professions and explored many options before coming back to pharmacy.
 I saw the relationships and trust that my parents built with their patients and I wanted that in my career.

 What has your educational and career journey been like?